roffe/eznetes/README.md

 * Copy settings.rc.sample to settings.rc and fill with your values

 ## Create root CA

 To create the CA and CA key run:
 `./deploy cert ca`

 ## Deploy ETCD
 Deployment of ETCD can be done in a "one-off" command or you can have deploy.sh generate the certs needed and setup ETCD youself.

 No support for maintaining ETCD, how to upgrade it or how to debug it is provided here.

 Questions regarding ETCD should be directed to the authors or relevant support channels

 ### with deploy.sh

+Repeat for each ETCD server.

 Upon deploy, server & peer certs will be created from CA.

-*You must SSH to the node(s) and change `initial-cluster-state: 'new'`to `initial-cluster-state: 'existing'` in /etc/etcd/etcd.yaml once initial cluster state is reached and started for restarts of ETCD to work properly*
+**You must SSH to the node(s) and change `initial-cluster-state: 'new'`to `initial-cluster-state: 'existing'` in /etc/etcd/etcd.yaml once initial cluster state is reached and started for restarts of ETCD to work properly**

 `./deploy etcd <ip> <fqdn or hostname>`

-### create server certificates
+### create ETCD server certificates

-The following command will create a ETCD server & PEER cert in the certs/etcd/server folder `./deploy.sh cert etcd-server <ip> <fqdn>`
+The following command will create a ETCD server & PEER cert in the certs/etcd/server folder

+`./deploy.sh cert etcd-server <ip> <fqdn>`

-### create client certificate
+### create ETCD client certificate

-The following command will create a ETCD client cert in the certs/etcd/client folder `./deploy.sh cert etcd-client`
+The following command will create a ETCD client cert in the certs/etcd/client folder

+`./deploy.sh cert etcd-client`

 ## Deploy K8S master

-Repeat for each master, additional masters can be added and removed at any point in time `./deploy master <ip>  <fqdn or hostname>`
+Repeat for each master, additional masters can be added and removed at any point in time

+`./deploy master <ip>  <fqdn or hostname>`

 ## Deploy K8S worker

-Repeat for each worker, additional workers can be added and removed at any point in time `./deploy master <ip>  <fqdn or hostname>`
+Repeat for each worker, additional workers can be added and removed at any point in time

+`./deploy master <ip>  <fqdn or hostname>`

 ## Create admin cert ( to use with kubectl )

-Run the following command to create a cert with CN=admin O=system:master `./deploy cert admin`
+Run the following command to create a cert with CN=admin O=system:master

+`./deploy cert admin`

 Files will be created in "certs/admin"